caffeinate2

 Sleep is disabled for a certain amount of time or until the program with the specified PID completes.
 If both are specified, it waits until one of them completes.

 Timeout can either be a number of seconds or a duration string.
 For example, you can pass -t 600 or -t 10m to wait for 10 minutes.
-You can create more descriptive durations, like -t "1 hour and 30 minutes", but it only looks at the first letter (so “3 movies” is just 3 minutes).
-Anything that’s not a number followed by a letter will be ignored (the “ and” in the previous example).
-YOU MUST USE QUOTATION MARKS FOR THIS TO WORK.
+You can create more descriptive durations, like -t "1 hour and 30 minutes".
+Supported units include seconds, minutes, hours, days, weeks, months, and years, plus common short forms like s, m, h, and d.
+YOU MUST USE QUOTATION MARKS FOR MULTI-WORD DURATIONS TO WORK.
 Otherwise, it will try to parse anything that’s past the space as a command, and ignore the timeout.

 caffeinate2 -t 600